JacksonWuxs/DaPy/Guide Book/English/Features.md

 >>> data.save("new_students.xlsx")
 ```
 #### Easily insert and delete a large number of data
 As far as we are concerned, DaPy is a kind of data manage system, therefore, we learned from the thinking as 'CRUE'(Create, Retrieve, Update and Delete).
-We followed some of the 'list' data structure supported functions and extended them appropriately to fit the two-dimensional data structure.
-In this section, we will begin with briefly review all these functions.
+We followed some of the 'list()' structure supported functions and extended them appropriately to fit the two-dimensional data structure.
+In this section, we would briefly review all these functions.

 ```DaPy.DataSet.add()``` is the hightest level data function, which is used to add a new 2-dimentional data structure into DataSet structure.
 With this function, DataSet can support multiple sheets inside.
 Following example shows how to add a new sheet.
 ```Python2